Harvard Business School vs. Stanford GSB

 To define this further, perhaps you tell a story about how you courageously voiced a dissenting opinion in front of a senior audience.
 For HBS, you might share the logic you used and the resulting impact of your choice to speak up (i.e., a business decision was altered in a way that was ultimately successful).
 For the GSB, you might share how, growing up, you watched your mother learn to advocate for herself, which inspired this to be a core value of yours.
 You could then share how you chose to voice your dissent in a respectful, collaborative way that left people open to your point of view.

 Hopefully that analysis helps you distill down what distinguishes these two highly competitive, elusive programs from one another so that you can tailor your essays accordingly.
 We are still accepting hourly clients for Round 2 and have many successful outcomes with these schools to draw upon as we help you optimize your applications.
-If you’re struggling to tailor your essays to Harvard Business School vs. Stanford GSB, reach out to request a free consultation.
+If you’re struggling to tailor your essays to Harvard Business School vs. Stanford GSB, Reach out to our expert MBA admissions consultants today.